alamoalonso/econ_seminar_Bae_2024/README.md

 ## References

-Bae (2024): "Some variables are transformed to be stationary.
+**Bae (2024)**: "Some variables are transformed to be stationary.
 Then, the transformed variables are standardized to have unit variance and mean zero.
 Finally, the data are screened for outliers: Any observations whose values exceed ten times the interquartile range from the median are treated as missing values.
 Factors are estimated only from the balanced panel with 108 predictors."

+**Diebold, F. X., & Mariano, R. S. (1995)**.
+Comparing predictive accuracy. *Journal of Business & Economic Statistics*, 13(3), 253-263.
+- Implements one-sided DM test for comparing forecast accuracy

+**Clark, T. E., & West, K. D. (2007)**.
+Approximately normal tests for equal predictive accuracy in nested models. *Journal of Econometrics*, 138(1), 291-311.
+- Implements Clark-West test accounting for nesting bias

+**Newey, W. K., & West, K. D. (1987)**.
+A simple, positive semi-definite, heteroskedasticity and autocorrelation consistent covariance matrix. *Econometrica*, 55(3), 703-708.
+- HAC standard errors with Bartlett kernel and lag selection L = h - 1

 ## License